VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ```

 Now, we need to add lines that tell MESA to load a saved model.
-Can you go to the MESA website and search for commands that allow
+Go to the MESA website and search for commands that allow us to load a saved model.
-us to load a saved model?
+In your inlist, load the model "M5_Z0014_fov030_f0ov0005_TAMS.mod".

 {{< details title="Show hint 1" closed="true" >}}